cyberphone/BCSwiftDCBOR/README.md

 ### Libraries

-The following external libraries are used with `$projectname`:
+The following external libraries are used with BCSwiftCBOR:

 - [community/repo-name](https://github.com/community/repo-name) — What the library does (use OR fork [version] OR include [version]).